 Section 1: The Basics of ANR

-- a microphone that "hears" the sound levels that have gotten into the
+- A microphone that “hears” the sound levels that have gotten into the dome cavity

-- electronics that will "process" that signal and relay it to the
+- Electronics that will “process” that signal and relay it to the anti-noise speaker

-- a speaker (also known as the "ANR driver") that "adds" sound into the
+- A speaker (also known as the “ANR driver”) that “adds” sound into the dome cavity

 What “cancellation” means